LouisKls/LetsGoBiking/README.md

 # Let's Go Biking
 ## By Badr Al Achkar and Louis Calas

-### The goal of the Let’s Go Biking! project is to develop a small app to compute itineraries by reducing as much as possible the distance tocover by foot (by using bikes instead)
+### The goal of the Let’s Go Biking! project is to develop a small app to compute itineraries by reducing as much as possible the distance to cover by foot (by using bikes instead)

 ### External Resources